colinleach/tinkerings/docs/docker.md

 # {{ page.title }}

 This page assumes we're talking about the (free) community edition, Docker CE.
-Anyone with the budget for the Enterprise Edition can also afford better advice than I can off.
+Anyone with the budget for the Enterprise Edition can also afford better advice than I can offer.

 ## Installation